-The Company establishes an allowance for impairment that represents its estimate of incurred losses in respect of trade and other receivables.
-The main components of this allowance are a specific loss component that relates to collective loss component established for groups of similar assets in respect of losses that have been incurred but not yet identified.
+The Company establishes an allowance for impairment that represents best estimate of incurred losses in respect of trade and other receivables.
+These are related to collective loss components established for groups of similar assets in respect of overdue analyses.

 Reinsurance